-Experience the official opening ceremony of the Tower of London on a 3-hour guided tour before anyone else.
-Take a closer look at the Crown Jewels before the crowds arrive.
+Tour the Tower of London before the public on a 3-hour guided tour.
+Before the crowds arrive, have a look at the Crown Jewels up close.
 You will then be able to skip the line at the Tower Bridge Experience.

 Taking photos in front of the iconic Tower Bridge in London is a dream come true.
 Get an exclusive photoshoot with a photographer and you can download your high-resolution images to your device during your time in London.

 Top 30 Sights Walking Tour & Tower Bridge Exhibit

 A visit to Tower Bridge is included in this tour of